 Rev. Judy Chan

-Judy will next be in the USA, based in CA, in 2015.
+Judy will next be in the USA, based in CA, in Fall 2016.
 Email her to extend an invitation to your congregation or organization.

 About Judy Chan's ministry

 Rev. Judy Chan has been under appointment by the PC(USA) since 1994, several years before the “handover” of 1997, when Hong Kong's sovereignty changed from being a British colony to being a Special Administrative Region (SAR) of China.

 Judy is seconded to the Hong Kong Christian Council, where she is executive secretary for communications.
 Her responsibilities include an ecumenical radio broadcasting ministry, English publications, and liaising with international churches.
 Her ministry is a joint appointment of the Presbyterian Church (U.S.A.) and the Disciples of Christ and the United Church of Christ Common Global Ministries Board.